-Although instruction is offered in all three languages, it is vital that students be proficient in English as approximately 95% of all legal materials - cases, legislation, textbooks and journals - are available only in English.
+It is vital that students be proficient in English as approximately 95% of all legal materials - cases, legislation, textbooks and journals - are available only in English.

 The Faculty promotes independent study and the ability to think independently and critically.
 Law undergraduates must, therefore, have the capacity to read widely, and understand and reflect upon the prescribed legal materials, which are mostly in English.